“I am out of control around food”

 The Monarch Approach to Binge Eating Disorder (BED) and Compulsive Overeating (CO)

 Monarch therapists know how to break this cycle.
-We use evidence-based techniques to understand and fight the urges to overeat.
+During eating disorder treatment, we use evidence-based techniques to understand and fight the urges to overeat.
 Our compassionate team of therapists tailor their approach to each individual they see.
 We work to hard reduce shame and guilt by helping you to understand the very normal things that are causing you to overeat.
 Then, we give you real-world strategies for fighting food cravings and weathering emotional storms.

 Dialectical Behavior Therapy (DBT)